 - Isolate yourself and do not come to campus.

 - Contact the Faculty and Staff Clinic at 743.223.4217 for guidance.

 - Inform your supervisor of your circumstances.

 Vaccines & Boosters

-In an effort to protect the health and safety of the campus community, all faculty and staff are required to maintain full COVID-19 vaccination status throughout their employment at Wake Forest University.
+In an effort to protect the health and safety of the campus community, all faculty and staff are required to receive an initial COVID-19 vaccine series and at least one booster upon employment at Wake Forest University.
 Faculty and staff with disabilities or sincerely held religious beliefs that preclude vaccination may request a reasonable accommodation.

 Find a vaccine near you